 ICICI offers a student GIC program for international students applying under the SDS program.

-It also has a Hello Canada Account for new immigrants (including students) who are from India, Bahrain, Philippines, Singapore, South Africa, the U.K., USA, Vietnam, Hong Kong, China, and Germany.
+It also has a Hello Canada Account for new immigrants (including students) from India, Bahrain, the Philippines, Singapore, South Africa, the U.K., the USA, Vietnam, Hong Kong, China, and Germany.